Rights of Arrested Person in India Under BNSS & CrPC: Complete Legal Guide (2026)

-Overview of Rights of Arrested Person in Indian Constitution
+How the Constitution Protects the Rights of Arrested Person in India?

 The Indian legal system is based on the concept that a person is innocent unless proven guilty.